mohammadamanpatel/VRV--RBAC-Assignment/README.md

-Here is a GitHub README for your assignment, incorporating the folder structure you provided:

 ---

 # Online Examination System

-A full-stack MERN (MongoDB, Express, React, Node.js) application for managing online examinations with features for authentication, role-based access control (RBAC), and CRUD operations for users and exams.
+A backend application for managing online examinations with features for authentication, role-based access control (RBAC), and CRUD operations for users and exams.

 ## Table of Contents
 - [Features](#features)